- How To Enroll Your Child In A Houston Head Start Program

 To ensure that you qualify for head start, you will need to contact local a “registration agency”.
-These agencies are the will screen you to ensure you qualify for services.
-Later in this guide I will provide more information about a registration agency as well as the best place to find one.
+These agencies will screen you to ensure you qualify for services.
+Later in this guide, I will provide more information about a registration agency as well as the best place to find one.

 Are Head Start Programs Free?

-Yes, head start is a free program as meet income guidelines like the ones above.
-One quick way to determine if you qualify for Head Start is whether or not you have a benefit like Medicaid, SNAP or TANF.
+Yes, head start is a free program as long as you meet income guidelines like the ones above.
+One quick way to determine if you qualify for Head Start is whether or not you have a benefit like Medicaid, SNAP, or TANF.
 If you have any of these benefits it’s a good chance that you qualify for head start.

-What Zip Codes Do Houston Head Start Serve?
+What does Zip Codes Do Houston Head Start serve?

-Head Start was created to service low-income families, therefore many of the programs will be located in these area.
+Head Start was created to serve low-income families, therefore many of the programs will be located in these areas.

 The 3 Types Of Head Start Programs

-The major difference between these programs are the ages of the children.
+The major difference between these programs is the ages of the children.

 This program accepts children from the age of 3 to 5 years old.